bauerjon/sentry_slack_bot/README.md

 ### Where/When to call it

-When and where this command is called is up to you.
+When and where these commands are called is up to you.
 We've run it in a sidekiq worker using scheduled sidekiq jobs.

 ```ruby
 class UnattendedIssuesWorker